-Selenium supports only web-based applications and to open them we need a browser.
-Selenium can support various browser for test automation.
+Selenium is compatible with web-based applications and requires a browser to open them.
+Selenium can work with various browsers for test automation.

-In this tutorial, we will explain how to set up drivers for the different browsers available in the market.
+In this tutorial, we will explain how to set up drivers for different browsers used in the market.

 Recommended IPTV Service Providers